dev-hanzala/typescript-basics/README.md

+# Typescript Basics

-This is my first typescript program.
+This is my practice repositoy for Typescript.